 What is a POSTbiotic?

 Now comes a new term.
 Have you ever heard of a POSTbiotic?
 This amazing term completes the third leg of the stool when it comes to optimal digestive health.
-A POSTbiotic is defined as the compounds that are created by PRObiotics as they live and thrive in the digestive system.
+A POSTbiotic can be defined as the compounds that are created by PRObiotics as they live and thrive in the digestive system.

 These POSTbiotic compounds created by the PRObiotics may include such things as: